 After her marriage, she decided to go to the teaching field, since Mr. Sorin had become a full-fledged concert pianist.
 She was on the faculty of the pre-College division of Julliard for 10 years and also taught at Manhattanville College and privately before moving to Florida.

-She has continued her private teaching in Aventura and has been an adjunct Professor at FIU and FAU.
-Her students are recipients of several awards and have studied in the most important universities in the United States.
+She continued her private teaching in Aventura and has been an adjunct Professor at FIU and FAU.
+Her students were recipients of several awards and have studied in the most important universities in the United States.

-Mrs. Sorin is the co-founder of Patrons of Exceptional Artists and has served actively on the board since 1997.
+Mrs. Sorin was the co-founder of Patrons of Exceptional Artists and served actively on the board since 1997.

-Her long and illustrious life is a source of inspiration for everyone that crosses her path and her energy, love of music, and love of life will inspire the next generation of pianists that will have the privilege to grace our stage.
+Her long and illustrious life was a source of inspiration for everyone that crossed her path and her energy, love of music, and love of life will forever inspire the next generation of pianists that will have the privilege to grace our stage.